External Ids for ADA Gene

 GeneCards Summary for ADA Gene

 ADA (Adenosine Deaminase) is a Protein Coding gene.
-Diseases associated with ADA include adenosine deaminase deficiency and severe combined immunodeficiency due to ada deficiency.
-Among its related pathways are Metabolism and Transcription Ligand-dependent activation of the ESR1/SP pathway.
+Diseases associated with ADA include severe combined immunodeficiency due to ada deficiency and adenosine deaminase deficiency.
+Among its related pathways are Metabolism and One carbon pool by folate.
 GO annotations related to this gene include adenosine deaminase activity and purine nucleoside binding.